Hemsnanthu/cabinteria/README.md

 Cabinteria is a modern food ordering web application specially designed for college faculty members.
 It allows teachers to easily order breakfast and lunch directly from their cabins, reducing crowd and saving time.

-This project was built as part of a college mini / final year project with full frontend and backend support.
+This project was built as part of  EDUBRIDGE Learnin Pvt Ltd project with full frontend and backend support.

 🚀 Features